mconati/armour-dev/kinova_src/kinova_simulator_interfaces/kinova_planner_realtime/README.md

 ## Parameters
 All hyperparameters are defined in Parameters.h and all robot physical properties should be defined in "Robot"Info.h

-* NUM_JOINTS: number of joints (including fixed joints).
+* NUM JOINTS: number of joints (including fixed joints).

-* NUM_FACTORS: number of actuated&parameterized joints, Note that we assume that all actuated joints are sequentially located at the beginning of the kinematics chain.
+* NUM FACTORS: number of actuated&parameterized joints, Note that we assume that all actuated joints are sequentially located at the beginning of the kinematics chain.

-* SIMPLIFY_THRESHOLD: If the coefficient of a monomial in the polynomial zonotope is smaller than this threshold, then it will be reduced and over-approximated into the independent interval of the polynomial zonotope.
+* SIMPLIFY THRESHOLD: If the coefficient of a monomial in the polynomial zonotope is smaller than this threshold, then it will be reduced and over-approximated into the independent interval of the polynomial zonotope.

+* DURATION: the total duration of the trajectory.

 * NUM TIME STEPS: number of time intervals split in the planning horizon (This must be an even number for the current 5-degree Bezier curve class!)